segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

   Click **Preview** to return 10 records from your warehouse.
 When you've verified that your records return as expected, click **Next**.
   </li>
   <li value="10" markdown=1>
   Click **Create Mapping**.
 On the Select mappings screen, map event fields from your data source to the pre-filled values that Segment expects to receive.
 Clicking into an event field lets you search your destination's record fields.
-If the dropdown menu does not populate record fields from your warehouse, map your record fields in `properties.FIELD_NAME` format.
 When you've finished mapping all of the event fields, click **Create mapping.**
   </li>
   <li value="11" markdown=1>
   After Segment marks the "Add connections" tile as complete, click **Add identifiers and traits** and begin [Step 3: Add identifiers and traits](#step-3-add-identifiers-and-traits).